API

 For Sources, set a specific IP address range in the CIDR format.
 Otherwise, the rule will be applied to all IP addresses.

-5. (optional) Apply a firewall to an instance by selecting it in the Apply to Instance drop-down list.
+5. (optional) Apply a firewall to a Virtual Machine by selecting it in the Apply to Instance drop-down list.

 6. (optional) Add tags by switching on the Add tags toggle in the Additional options section and specifying headers and tags.